Education Structure

 Profiles

-In the profile section, your child can choose from the following four fixed subject packages:
+For the profile section, your child can choose from the following four fixed subject packages:

 - Culture and Society;

-- Economy and Society;
+- Economics and Society;

 - Nature and Health;

-- Nature and Engineering.
+- Nature and Technology.